High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: High Dimensional Binary Choice Model

 with $\hat{f}(v_{i}|\boldsymbol{z}_{1i}^{\tilde{p}})$ being obtained using the procedure outlined in Section \ref{SEC:proceduref}, but with a $2r$-th order kernel function (for the same reason as listed in the last section).

-We perform the selection and estimation using the SCAD penalty proposed by \cite{FanLi2001}.
+We perform the selection and estimation using weighted $L_{1}$ penalty proposed as in \citet{ChengLiao2015}.
 Alternative methods employing different penalty functions can be handled similarly.
-Specifically, we define a SCAD-GMM estimator for $\boldsymbol{\theta}$ as
+Specifically, we define a penalized GMM estimator for $\boldsymbol{\theta}$ as